himanshuraimau/goprojects/todo-list/Readme.md

-# Todo App
+# Todo List

-Welcome to the Todo App project!
+Welcome to the Todo List project!
 This CLI-based application allows you to manage tasks directly from your terminal.
 You can perform basic CRUD (Create, Read, Update, Delete) operations on tasks, and these tasks are stored in a CSV file.

 ## Overview